 Salesforce Lightning Components

-Read the full research paper below or
+Read the full article below or

 The power of custom development on the Salesforce platform using their proprietary programming language, Apex, is undeniable.
 At the end of 2020, there were over 3400 applications live on the AppExchange.
 Furthermore, many Salesforce customers also utilise Apex to code their own in-house applications.
 Unfortunately, unlike AppExchange-listed applications, in-house developed Apex code does not always go through an intensive security review.
 To make matters worse, a large portion of custom Apex code is implemented within Lightning Communities in the form of controllers, and these controllers are often exposed to the public to provide additional functionality.